 Arely Baugh, Women, Gender and Sexuality Studies

 Peter Cava, Comparative Studies

 Ashley N. Gilbert, Visual Arts and Art History

 Naghmeh Goodarzi, Visual Arts and Art History

 Vinh P. Pham, Languages, Linguistics, and Comparative Literatures

 Stephanie R. Anderson

-MA candidate in SCMS, to present paper at Southwest Popular Culture and American Culture Association's Annual Conference
+M.A. candidate in the School of Communication and Multimedia Studies, to present paper at Southwest Popular Culture and American Culture Association's Annual Conference